 Make a Display of Colorful Wellies

 While we would love the weather to be all sunshine and rainbows, we must remember that April is known for its showers.
-(They bring the May flowers, duh!)
+(They bring the May flowers, of course!)
 Keep this in mind, watch the forecast, and if showers are in store, come up with a creative display for your guests’ muddy shoes.

 Incorporate Fragrant Details

-For the escort card table, create a flower stand reminiscent of a French farmers market.
+For the escort card table, create a flower stand reminiscent of a French farmer's market.
 That way, little bouquets of lavender guide guests to their seats and serve as a favor at the end of the night.
 Also, they can look great in the guys’ jacket pockets while smelling incredible.

 Hang a Floral Chandelier

 Hello, spring.
 Nothing screams ’tis the season like a hanging installation of pink tulips.
 Keep the look going with a monochromatic vibe carried throughout in the plates, flatware, and rose gold chairs.